Text Descriptions are Compressive and Invariant Representations for Visual Learning: Proposed method

 \section{Proposed method}

-In this section, we present our proposed method, \cref{fig:proposed} provides an overview.
+In this section, we present our proposed method, SLR-AVD, summarized in \cref{fig:proposed}.
 We will discuss how to generate features, select a sparse set of useful descriptions, and finally, how to align the encoder in detail.
+We will also state how the proposed method aligns with information-theoretic principles.